VTSkull/psms/README.md

 ### or

 Does bitwise or on the value in register 0 and register 1 and returns it to register 2

 Usage:
 `or`

 ---
 ### xor
 Does bitwise xor on the value in register 0 and register 1 and returns it to register 2

 Usage:
 `xor`

 ---
 ### push
 Pushes the value in register 3 to the stack

 Usage:
 `push`

 ---
 ### pop
 Pops the value of the top of the stack and returns it to register 3

 Usage:
 `pop`

+---
+### jmp
+Jumps to the index specified in the parameter

+Usage:
+`jmp <index>`

+---
+### jmpe
+Jumps to the index specified in the parameter if the value in register 0 and register 1 are equal

+Usage:
+`jmpe <index>`

+---
+### jmpn
+Jumps to the index specified in the parameter if the value in register 0 and register 1 are not equal

+Usage:
+`jmpn <index>`

+---
+### jmpl
+Jumps to the index specified in the parameter if the value in register 0 is less than the value in register 1

+Usage:
+`jmpl <index>`

+---
+### jmpg
+Jumps to the index specified in the parameter if the value in register 0 is greater than the value in register 1

+Usage:
+`jmpg <index>`